Cooperative Training of Descriptor and Generator Networks: Two models and two algorithms

-Algorithm \ref{code:2} \citep{HanLu2016} describes the training algorithm.
+Algorithm \ref{code:2} \cite{HanLu2016} describes the training algorithm.
 See Figure \ref{fig:diagramG} for an illustration.
-Step G1 needs to compute $\frac{\partial}{\partial X} g(X; W_\G)$.
-Step G2 needs to compute $\frac{\partial}{\partial W_\G} g(X; W_\G)$.
+Step G1 (Langevin inference) needs to compute $\frac{\partial}{\partial X} g(X; \alpha)$.
+Step G2 (reconstruction) needs to compute $\frac{\partial}{\partial \alpha} g(X; \alpha)$.
 The computations of both derivatives can be powered by back-propagation, and the computations of the two derivatives share most of their steps in the chain rule computations.

-Algorithm G is a stochastic approximation or stochastic gradient algorithm that converges to the maximum likelihood estimate \citep{younes1999convergence} .
+Algorithm G is a stochastic approximation or stochastic gradient algorithm that converges to the maximum likelihood estimate \cite{younes1999convergence}.